Adapted AZNN Methods for Time-Varying and Static Matrix Problems: Developing AZNN methods for time-varying square roots and symmetric factorizations of time-varying matrix flows

 \circledfive \ Solve the difference formula in \circledfour algebraically for $\dot X(t_k)$.\\ \circledsix \ Equate both expressions of $\dot X(t_k)$ in steps \circledthree$\!\!_{ nonsing}$ and \circledfive and solve the resulting solution-derivative free \ equation for $X(t_{k+1})$ numerically by solving the linear system in \circledthree$\!\!_{ nonsing}$ and adding the recursion in \circledfive$\!\!$.\\ \circledseven \ Iterate step \circledsix for $t_{k+2}, t_{k+3}, ... $ until you reach the final time $tf$.\\[2mm] Discretized ZNN benefits from two important innovations.
 The first is the exponential error decay stipulation and the setting of $\tau$ in \circledtwo$\!\!$.
 The second are the combined workings of \circledthree through \circledfive where ZNN places a barrier, a membrane between the derivative based formulation and their conditioning problems and the linear equations solving plus recursion step \circledsix$\!\!$.
 Most simply said: conditioning problems at the error equation or the error equation ODE level are not passed into or onto the actual solving part of ZNN and do not affect the linear system conditioning in \circledsix$\!\!$.
 The two -- quite different -- conditioning limitations of ODE solvers and of linear systems' solvability are not shared and thereby ZNN's output and efficiency is immune to original problem instabilities and stiffnesses et cetera in the initial problem set-up \circledzero$\!\!$, \circledone$\!\!$, and of the ODE set-up in \circledtwo$\!\!$, \circledthree$\!\!$.\\[2mm] Our first desire was to learn how to assign separate values to the decay constants $\eta$ used in the start-up phase and in the regular ZNN iteration phase.
 After some experiments and trial and error discoveries, we have settled on two different exponential decay setting of $\eta$, namely at 160 for the start-up phase that we run for 12 steps with Euler while our chosen finite difference formula of type {\tt j\_s = 4\_5} requires only $j + s = 9$ actual solution data points.
 We have adjusted $\eta$ in the iteration phase of ZNN to $\eta = 1.45$ which differs slightly from the earlier global setting of $\eta = 1.35$ for Figure 1 left.
 Our time interval for Figure 3 is 1 hour or 3600 seconds.
 The error drops below $10^{-11}$ and stays below after 23 seconds and levels out around $10^{-13}$ at the end of the run.
-Our simulation run took less than 14 seconds and it computed 18,000 points of the solution $X(t_k)$ using around $8 \cdot 10^{-4}$ seconds per time step $t_k \in [10,3610]$, or in less than 4 \% of the constant sampling gap of $tau = 0.02$ that simulates a discrete 50 Hz sensor input. \enlargethispage{6mm}
+Our simulation run took less than 14 seconds and it computed 18,000 points of the solution $X(t_k)$ using around $8 \cdot 10^{-4}$ seconds per time step $t_k \in [10,3610]$, or in less than 4 \% of the constant sampling gap of $tau = 0.02$ that simulates a discrete 50 Hz sensor input.\\ The error function graphs of Figure 1 left and Figure 3 look similar but the AZNN method reaches a ten fold lower error plateau when compared to basic ZNN.
+In Figure 3 AZNN's $\eta$ values were altered between phases and the number of initial Euler steps was increased from the necessary start-up data length $j + s = 4 + 5 = 9$ to 12 for this time-varying matrix flow problem.\\[2mm] We start Euler from the entry-wise square root matrix {\tt \verb*/A(to).^{0.5}/} in Matlab notation for ease with on-chip implementation.\\[-8mm]